earthly/earthly/docs/cloud/satellites/self-hosted.md

 # Self-Hosted Satellites

 Self-hosted satellites **Beta** are a good alternative to Earthly Cloud’s [managed satellites](../satellites.md) when CI/CD is required to run in your own environment.
-Self-hosted satellites provide most of the benefits of Earthly Cloud while ensuring that your code and build-related data never leaves your network.
+Self-hosted satellites provide most of the benefits of Earthly Cloud while ensuring that your code and build-related data never leave your network.

-In addition, Self-Hosted Satellites have the following features:
+Self-Hosted Satellites have the following features:
-* Lightning-fast caching
+* Automatic and instantly available build cache that makes builds faster
 * Cloud-enabled control plane
 * Encrypted connections by default using mTLS
 * Ready to run builds with just a single command

-On the other hand, they may have the following drawbacks when compared to managed satellites offered in Earthly Cloud:
+On the other hand, they may have the following drawbacks when compared to Cloud Satellites offered in Earthly Cloud:
 * No automatic updates
 * Does not automatically sleep to save costs while idle
 * Requires more knowledge and tuning to achieve good performance